 The Group defines its operating segments based on a combination of factors, principally differences in products and services, and the regulatory environment in which each business operates.
 The Group is organised into three reportable segments; Energy Networks, Renewables, and Energy Retail and Wholesale.
 The Group identifies SPT, SPD and SPM as individual operating segments, but as management deem these operating segments to exhibit similar economic characteristics, they have been aggregated (together with other Energy Networks entities) into a single reported segment, Energy Networks.
 In line with IFRS 8, the Group reports its segments on this basis and the measure of profit used for the purpose of reporting to the Chief Operating Decision Maker ("CODM") is operating profit as per the Consolidated income statement.
-All revenue for the reported segments arise from operations within Great Britain and Ireland.
+The CODM for the Group are the CEO and chair of the Head of Business Sub-holding companies, being the SPENH, SPREL and SPRH boards.
+All revenue for the reported segments arise from operations within the UK and Republic of Ireland.
 Revenue arising from operations within the Republic of Ireland is not deemed material enough to disclose as a separate operating segment.

 In accordance with the disclosure requirements of IFRS 8, the Annual Report and Accounts of the Group reports the relevant financial results of the reported segments (as described above).
-In the interest of improved transparency, the Group has voluntarily disclosed revenue and operating profit for the year ended 31 December 2021 for the separate business divisions within the Renewables and Energy Retail and Wholesale reported segments, whilst also providing detail in relation to non-recurring items and certain remeasurements arising from IFRS 9, consistent with the Supply and Generation regulatory licence conditions.
+In the interest of improved transparency, the Group has voluntarily disclosed revenue and operating profit for the year ended 31 December 2022 for the separate business divisions within the Renewables and Energy Retail and Wholesale reported segments, whilst also providing detail in relation to non-recurring items and certain remeasurements arising from IFRS 9, consistent with the Supply and Generation regulatory licence conditions.
 This information has been calculated, where appropriate, in accordance with Standard Licence Condition 16B of the Electricity Generation Licence and Standard Condition 19A of the Electricity and Gas Supply Licences.

-During the year ended 31 December 2021, the Group's reported segments and business divisions were as follows:
+During the year ended 31 December 2022, the Group's reported segments and business divisions were as follows:

 Reported segment Business division Business division description Energy Networks Energy Networks The transmission and distribution business within the Group.
-Renewables Renewables - Licensed business 1 The Great Britain licensed activity of the Renewables reported segment, which develops and operates renewable generation plant.
-Other The non-licensed activity of the Renewables reported segment, (which includes generation activity outside Great Britain), the results of Coldham Windfarm Limited (which is exempt from holding a generation licence as it is classified as a small generator), and the impact of the amortisation of fair value attributed to the Renewables reported segment when purchased by Iberdrola during 2007.
+Renewables Renewables - Licensed business 1 The GB licensed activity of the Renewables reported segment, which develops and operates renewable generation plant.
+Other The non-licensed activity of the Renewables reported segment, (which includes generation activity outside GB), the results of Coldham Windfarm Limited (which is exempt from holding a generation licence as it is classified as a small generator), and the impact of the amortisation of fair value attributed to the Renewables reported segment when purchased by Iberdrola during 2007.
 Energy Retail and Wholesale Supply - Licensed business 1 The licensed activity of the Energy Retail and Wholesale reported segment which is responsible for the supply of electricity and gas to domestic and non-domestic customers.
 Energy Management 1 The non-licensed activities of the Energy Retail and Wholesale reported segment, responsible for wholesale market purchases for the Supply - Licensed business division.
 In addition, Energy Management manages limited proprietary trading and gas storage activities.
-Other The non-licensed activity of the Energy Retail and Wholesale reported segment which includes the Group's smart solutions activities and non-licensed metering activities, including smart meter asset provision.
+Other The non-licensed activity of the Energy Retail and Wholesale reported segment which includes the Group's smart solutions activities, hydrogen activities and non-licensed metering activities, including smart meter asset provision.

 1 Renewables - Licensed, Supply - Licensed and Energy Management businesses are consistent with those disclosed in the Consolidated Segmental Statements for the Supply and Generation licensed businesses presented in accordance with Standard Licence Condition 16B of the Electricity Generation Licence and Standard Condition 19A of the Electricity and Gas Supply Licences.
-These statements can be found at: www.scottishpower.com/pages/company_reporting.aspx.
+These statements can be found at www.scottishpower.com/pages/company_reporting.aspx.